hanspi42/signalflowgrapher/MANUAL.md

 ## Changes from V0.4 to V0.5:

 - Interface
+  - Nodes are selected after creation by double-click.
+  - Branches are selected after creation by button, but after ctrl-click creation the last node is selected.
   - Ctrl still disables locking to the grid, but the grid now keeps being displayed.